 contents: introduction · life · working with unattached youth · joan tash on supervision · developing youth workers and informal educators · conclusion · further reading and references · how to cite this article

-Muriel Joan Tash (1920-2005) was a key figure in the development of supervision practice within youth work and informal education more generally.
-Along with George Goetschius she also produced one of the classic explorations of detached youth work – Working with Unattached Youth.
+Muriel Joan Tash (1920-2005) was a key figure in the development of supervision practise within youth work and informal education more generally.
+Along with George Goetschius she also produced the classic exploration of detached youth work – Working with Unattached Youth.
 One of the hallmarks of her approach was careful attention to process, and to the thoughts and feelings of the worker.
 As well as being a highly accomplished supervisor she was a gifted teacher.
-As senior tutor at the YMCA National College in the 1970s she was to develop an approach to educating and learning that had a particular resonance in the youth and community work field in the UK.
+As the senior tutor at the YMCA National College in the 1970s, she was to develop an approach to educating and learning that had a particular resonance in the youth and community work field in the UK.

-M. Joan Tash was seconded half-time to be the administrator/supervisor to the project.
+Joan Tash was seconded half-time to be the administrator/supervisor to the project.
 There she joined George Goetschius (whom Kuenstler had known from initially meeting him at an international conference on settlements held in Berlin 1952).
 Goetschius was to be the training and research consultant.
-The result was a five year exploration of project and detached work with young people (with three years intensive fieldwork) and the still influential book, Working with Unattached Youth (Goetschius and Tash 1967).
-While still working on the project M. Joan Tash became involved in the training of general secretaries and youth workers at the YMCA.
+The result was a five-year exploration of project and detached work with young people (with three years of intensive fieldwork) and the influential text, Working with Unattached Youth (Goetschius and Tash 1967).
+While still working on the project Tash became involved in the training of general secretaries and youth workers at the YMCA.
 Her specialism, not surprisingly, was group dynamics.

 Tash’s reputation had become well known within British youth service circles and she was invited to join the Youth Service Development Council in 1965 (along with other significant trainers such as Joan Matthews, Josephine Klein and Fred Milson).
 She became part of the Fairbairn Committee exploring the relationship of the youth service to schools and further education (reported as part of Youth and Community Work in the 70s) (DES 1969).